What is real-time data?

 Change in organizational functioning

 Real-time data can dramatically change the way businesses work.
 The approach to its implementation has to be systematic.
-The benefits can be extraordinary though, enabling growth and exceptional service to all stakeholders.
+The benefits can be extraordinary, though, enabling growth and exceptional service to all stakeholders.